-The commercial side of our Launch Services business includes the Lockheed Martin-built Atlas family of launch vehicles and the Proton family of launch vehicles manufactured by our primary joint venture partner, Khrunichev State Research and Production Space Center in Russia.
+The Launch Services business also includes the Proton family of launch vehicles manufactured by our joint venture partner, Khrunichev State Research and Production Space Center in Russia.
 Launch services are marketed to customers worldwide through International Launch Services (ILS).
-In 2004, ILS was awarded twelve contracts for launch services.
+In 2005, ILS was awarded ten contracts for launch services using Atlas or Proton launch vehicles.

 In 1992, we entered into a joint venture with two Russian government-owned space firms to form Lockheed-Khrunichev-Energia International, Inc. (LKEI).
 LKEI has exclusive rights to launches of commercial, non-Russian-origin space payloads on the Proton family of rockets from a launch site in Kazakhstan.
 We consolidate the results of operations of LKEI and ILS into our financial statements.
-For additional information concerning LKEI and ILS, see Management's Discussion and Analysis - "Space Business" on pages 32 through 33 of this Form 10-K.
+For additional information concerning LKEI and ILS, see Management's Discussion and Analysis - "Space Business" on page 48 of this Form 10-K.

 We also manufacture the NASA Space Shuttle external tank.
 We operate the assembly facility for NASA under a government-owned, contractor-operated agreement.
 The tank is the only major non-reusable element of the Space Shuttle.
 One tank is used for each launch.
-Our existing contract for production of the external tanks runs through 2008.
+Our existing contract for the external tanks runs through 2009.